SunBuild/joomla-azure/readme.md

 #Joomla for Azure  [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

+This repository contains Joomla application that can run on Azure app service with both ClearDB and MySQL inapp.
+If you wish to use MySQL inapp , it is recommended to use Environment variables.

 To use Environment variables with Joomla application to pass in the database information , add the following constructor in configuration.php inside JConig class.
 To use this with [MySQL in app feature](https://azure.microsoft.com/en-us/blog/mysql-in-app-preview-app-service/),  use the $_SERVER['MYSQLCONNSTR_localdb]' variable to get the database connection string.

+Add this code to configuration.php file if using **MySQL in-app**
 ```
 public function __construct(){
 	  $connectstr_dbhost = '';